SpiroEx/NewApp/README.md

 # For Devs

 1. Create GitHub project and push
-2. Check if will use
+2. Check if will use Firebase
-   - Firebase

    - Update firebase.ts

+   - Update Constants.txt::useFirebase

-   - FCM
+   - Check if will use FCM

+     - Update Constants.txt::useFCM

-   - SignIn
+   - Check if will use SignIn

    - TermsAndConditions

 3. Update {{Title}}, {{Title1}}, {{Title2}}, {{About}}, and {{Repo_Name}}.
 4. If will use Terms and Conditions: update {{https://www.termsandconditionsgenerator.com}}
 5. `npm run initialize`.